 He closed his eyes and looked like he was praying for patience.

 I knew I was being childish, but it was the only way I could think of to break the tension.
-The only way that wouldn’t end up with us naked at least.
+The only way that wouldn’t end up with us naked, at least.

-“Krista,” Jakob said, voice soft, breath misting my window.
+“Krista,” Jakob said, breath misting my window.

 I gathered my courage and hit the unlock button.
 Jakob yanked my door open the second he heard the click, and then I was out of the car and into the heat, the metal of the rear passenger door hot on my back as Jakob pushed me into it.
-I opened my mouth to tell him to wait a second, but he shut me up with a toe-curling kiss.
+I opened my mouth to tell him to wait a second, but he shut me up with a brain-melting kiss.
 His fingers dug into my scalp, big hands holding me in place.
 With a kick at my good foot, he had my legs spread enough that he could shove himself into the gap, closing the distance between us.
 There was passion here, sure, but I also felt something else in his embrace.
 It was like he had to be in my space to reassure himself that I was still here.
 That I was safe.

 His tongue stroked against mine, and I moaned into him, losing myself for minutes on end.
 He pulled back just enough to nip at the edge of my mouth before pinching my lip between his teeth.
 And then he was diving back in, tongue plying mine, fingers pressing as he angled my head back for a better angle.